stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 aromatic odour.
 The sole contents was a bulky roll of a yellowish, paper-like substance inscribed in greenish characters, and for a second I had the supreme thrill of fancying that I held a written key to unknown elder worlds and abysses beyond time.
-Almost immediately, however, the unrolling of one end shewed that the manuscript was in Spanish&mdash;albeit the formal, pompous Spanish of a long-departed day.
+Almost immediately, however, the unrolling of one end shewed that the manuscript was in Spanish--albeit the formal, pompous Spanish of a long-departed day.
 In the golden sunset light I looked at the heading and the opening paragraph, trying to decipher the wretched and ill-punctuated script of the vanished writer.
 What manner of relic was this?
 Upon what sort of a discovery had I stumbled?
 The first words